Advanced Degree Application Process

 - Submit final chapters to your adviser(s) for review;

 - Confirm your principal readers and examiners and that your committee meets Graduate School and departmental requirements;

-- Distribute final draft of your dissertation to readers;
+- Distribute a final draft of your dissertation to readers;

-- Submit a final copy of thesis to the department;
+- Submit a final copy of your dissertation to your department;